Imagine being able to reduce the power consumption of deep learning chips by several orders of magnitude. We did this 15 years ago.

 From 2007 to 2011, my startup Lyric Semiconductor, Inc., funded by a combination of DARPA and venture capital, created the first (and so far the only) commercial analog deep learning processor.
 440,000 analog transistors did the work of a 30,000,000 digital transistors, providing 10x better Joules/Ops power compared to a digital tensor processing core.
 This analog tensor processing core was designed as a “plug and play” IP block for use within our digital deep learning microchips.
 (See this post about our overall deep learning processor architecture.)

 We published in ACM1.
-We also patented early explorations at MIT2, the analog computing unit architecture3, analog storage4, factor/tensor operations5, error reduction of analog processing circuits6, and I/O7, research on stochastic spiking circuits8.
+We also patented early explorations at MIT2, the analog computing unit architecture3, analog storage4, factor/tensor operations5, error reduction of analog processing circuits6, I/O7, and research on stochastic spiking circuits8.
 We used the terms “factor” and “tensors” interchangeably9.

 Our startup was acquired by ADI, the largest analog/mixed-signal semiconductor company in the US, and became the new machine learning/AI chipset division10.
 Our work also inspired further DARPA work on analog computing11.